TianhengQin/WebServ/config-files/README.md

 - `client_max_body_size` - Sets the maximum allowed size of the client request body.

-- `allow_methods` - S the allowed methods
+- `allow_methods` - Sets the HTTP methods to be passed along a request.

-- `return` - Sends an HTTP response with a specified status code and optional URL.

 - `autoindex` - Enables or disables the directory listing output.

 - `cgi` - Maps a response file extension to a CGI script.

+- `return` - Sends an HTTP response with a specified status code and optional URL.

 # Documentation